-Jon Wardle and Pete Fraser of the National Film and Television School (NFTS) discuss how they turned a successful BFI Film Academy residential course into an online course for a bigger audience.
-You can follow them on Twitter @petesmediablog and @jonwardle, and join the conversation using #FLexplorefilm.
+Jon Wardle of the National Film and Television School (NFTS) discusses how he and the NFTS team turned a successful BFI Film Academy residential course into an online course for a bigger audience.
+You can follow him on Twitter and join the conversation using #FLexplorefilm.

-When the British Film Institute (BFI) asked us to create a free online course, “Explore Filmmaking: from Script to Screen,” we decided to maximise the potential of our contacts.
+When the British Film Institute (BFI) asked the NFTS to create a free online course, “Explore Filmmaking: from Script to Screen,” we decided to maximise the potential of our contacts.

 For each of the course’s six weeks, we’ve recruited a different host from the industry (who you can meet in the video below).
 They will lead you through their own specialisms – from screenwriting to direction to editing – using both what inspired them and their own work as case studies.